Dignity Health Sports Park: Soccer

 Dignity Health Sports Park was also the site of the 2003 FIFA Women's World Cup final.
 Both the United States women's and men's national football teams often use the facility for training camps and select home matches.

 It also hosted the 2004 NCAA Men's College Cup, with Duke, Indiana, Maryland, and UC Santa Barbara qualifying.

-The track and field stadium on the site is also home to the LA Galaxy II of the USL Championship, farm club to the parent Galaxy.
+The track and field stadium on the site is the former home to LA Galaxy II of MLS Next Pro, the developmental club to the parent LA Galaxy.
+Starting in 2024, this team has moved and will be known as Ventura County FC.

 On July 30, 2016, it hosted a 2016 International Champions Cup match between Paris Saint-Germain and Leicester City.
 Paris Saint-Germain won the match 4–0 to complete a perfect record in the ICC.

+On July 24, 2024, it hosted a friendly match between Premier League sides Arsenal and Bournemouth in a 1-1 draw with Arsenal winning the match on penalties.